PLsergent/valorant-store/README.md

 ## Disclaimer

 This app requires the user riot account credentials to work.
 Even though the creds are stored securely, they'll be read in plain-text by the program, when sending the request to get the tokens from the riot api endpoint.
 Therefore there is always a risk that the credentials could be exposed.
 That's why **I recommend to run the app locally only.**

+The apis used for the app are **not official** and are not maintained by Riot Games.